Pedro-Beirao/pyopenglDoom/README.md

 ### Goals

-1. read data from a WAD file
+1. Read data from a WAD file
 2. Draw the map in both 2d and 3d